Fliplet/fliplet-cli/docs/API/components/data-directory.md

 });
 ```

-## Running code before the directory is initialised
+## Running code before the directory is initialized

 ```js
 // Register the event